-- IPCC Climate Scenario A2 (Business as Usual)

-- Predictions for Northern California.
+- IPCC Climate Scenario A2 (Business as Usual) - Predictions for Northern California.
 Annual mean, and broken up into winter, and summer months.
-Summer temps rise +8C from early 20th Century, and more than winter temps.

-- +8C!
-That's
+Summer temps rise +8C from early 20th Century, and winter temps +3C - +8C!
+That's over +14 Fahrenheit hotter

-over +14 deg

-Fahrenheit

-hotter